codedude69/codedude69/README.md

 ## Hi there 👋
+Hi, I'm Matt!
+I'm completely new to the coding world and still taking everything in.
+Looking forward to learning more!
 <!--
 **codedude69/codedude69** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.